 Sailing is a great way to enjoy what is plentiful in the great northwest—water!

 I grew up with boats on a small lake in Michigan but started serious sailing in my early twenties working as crew on cruising sailboats.
 I was quickly hooked and spent several years building and sailing boats all over the world.
-I have about 40,000 miles of blue water cruising in some amazing places such as the Caribbean, the South Pacific, and Mediterranean.
+I have about 40,000 miles of blue water cruising in some amazing places such as the Caribbean, the South Pacific, and the Mediterranean.

 I have completed the US Sailing Basic Keelboat Sailing Instructor course and am ready to get you started on your sailing adventure.
 If you are considering a class, consider no longer – just do it!
 You will be glad you did.